Corridor Plan for Perth

-The 1970 Corridor Plan for Perth provided a strategic framework for planning the growth of the metropolitan region of Perth, Western Australia.
+The 1970 Corridor Plan for Perth provided a strategic framework for planning the growth of the Perth metropolitan area, in Western Australia.
 The plan superseded the 1955 Plan for the Metropolitan Region and established the principles on which the Metropolitan Regional Planning Authority would consider amendments to the Metropolitan Region Scheme.
 In contrast to the earlier plan, the Corridor Plan was not a detailed spatial plan of the entire metropolitan area.
 Instead it was intended to provide a policy framework for the detailed structure planning of each of the four proposed corridors.
 Initially it was controversial; the government of the day instigated both an independent review and an Honorary Royal Commission into the plan before adopting a modified version.
 A second review of the plan was completed in 1987, followed by the preparation and adoption of the 1990 Metroplan.